Digital literacy concerns how individuals navigate and employ digital tools to consume and produce information.

 Writing spaces and technologies are constantly evolving.
 For example, over the years, writers have moved from writing on stone or bark or papyrus or paper or computer screens.
 For example, today, someone might shoot off a quick work email from their Apple Watch while on a run, or write a midterm paper in the notes app on their smartphone.
 These digital technologies allow us to communicate whenever and wherever and eliminate our need to be tied to a specific place to write.
 However, as writer and cultural critic Nicholas Carr indicated in his seminal article, “Is Google Making Us Stupid?,” the technologies we use to communicate also fundamentally change the ways that we process information and think about the world.
 Each time communication technology has progressed, it has required that people adapt their thinking and writing processes to interface with these new technologies, from the pencil, to the printing press, to the computer.

-As a result, to be successful as a writer and communicator, a person really has to have some level of digital literacy, which can be defined as the ability to not only use, but to problem solve and create, with digital technologies.
+As a result, to be successful as a writer and communicator, you require some level of digital literacy, which can be defined as the ability to not only use digital technologies, but also employ them to problem solve and create.
 As technologies have evolved, changing our roles as users and producers of information, thought leaders in technology have proposed a wider view of the skills required to be digitally literate.
 For example, Hague and Payton proposed eight components of digital literacy:

 Payton and Hague move beyond the basic competencies to focus on using digital tools to problem solve, including finding information, collaborating with diverse audiences, and creating effective digital products.
 In addition, they argue that digital literacy involves effective practices for safety and communication, such as identifying fake news and avoiding practices that expose digital users to risk.
 Finally, the model introduces whether and how cultural and social influences affect digital technologies, and how digital technology and practices in fact shape cultural and social beliefs.